 Haggling has its place but one should consider where and where it should apply, doing so in the wrong places can be deemed seriously offensive.
 Haggling should be confined to car boot sales but often is applied with antiques, ‘What’s your best price’ is the term often used.
 However when it becomes offensive is when real human effort has been applied to a piece, when skill has transformed the norm into something special, far more creative or useable.
 It’s like asking a tradesman to reduce their day rate because you don’t think they are worth it, but surely if you hold that view of them you have to question whether using their services is right for you.

-I see haggling or negotiating as a very useful tool when no effort has been applied to an item, when no knowledge is used to sell something they know little about.
-However again it’s right we should always appreciate a good deal when we see one rather than pushing our new found luck.
+I see haggling or negotiating as a very useful tool when no effort has been applied to an item or when no knowledge is used to sell something they know little about.
+However again it’s right we should always appreciate a good deal when we see one rather than pushing our newfound luck.

-Unfortunately there are many silly antique programmes who offer stupid prices for the sake of TV and usually even worse part time general dealers who accept the offers made.
+Unfortunately, there are many silly antique programmes that offer stupid prices for the sake of TV and usually even worse part-time general dealers who accept these offers made.
 Any fool can turn over money but making a profit is essential for any business to survive and these shows encourage people to think all dealers operate like this on the shows, how very wrong could they be!
 These shows lack true entrepreneurship and deeper knowledge required to make a profit regularly as a dealer and auctioneers generally don’t make great dealers, I guess that’s another topic to air at a later date.